What is Insurance Coverage Score?

 Financial protection for family

 If the main earner dies or cannot work, the family needs income to continue.
-Life insurance covers death, but income protection covers the far more likely scenario of long-term illness or disability.
+Life insurance covers death, but disability insurance covers the far more likely scenario of long-term illness or disability.

 Mortgage protection requirement

-Most lenders require buildings insurance, but life insurance covering the mortgage balance is equally essential.
+Most lenders require homeowners insurance, but life insurance covering the mortgage balance is equally essential.
 Without it, a surviving partner must repay the mortgage from savings or sell the family home.

 Long-term illness probability

 1 in 4 workers will experience a period of long-term illness before retirement.
-Without income protection, statutory sick pay of £109 per week is the only safety net — insufficient to cover mortgage payments alone.
+Without disability insurance, Social Security Disability benefits are the only safety net, insufficient to cover mortgage payments alone.

 Common Mistakes